ankithabudhya/Ankithan/README.md

 We sincerely thank:

-- ERA Foundation
+* ERA Foundation
-- ComedKares
+* ComedKares
-- Faculty Mentors
+* Faculty Mentors
-- Institution Support
+* Dr. Ambedkar Institute of Technology
-- AI Research Community
+* Industry Experts

 for their continuous support and guidance.